 Marketing Benchmarks to Watch Post-COVID

-As COVID-19 continues to change the landscape of the business world, there are a few marketing benchmarks that are playing a more important role in marketing than ever before.
+As COVID-19 continues to change the landscape of the business world, there are a few marketing benchmarks that are playing a more important role than ever before.
 These are the main marketing metrics to keep an eye on both during and after the pandemic.

 Organic traffic– As always site traffic is a major indication of how many people are engaging with your brand.
 But particularly when that is the only way they have to engage with you, it’s even more vital that you keep track of which pages people are visiting and what kind of services they are looking for.